 The Past

 Born on Robbie Burns Day in England in 1957, Bob moved to the Fraser Valley in 1968.
-In 1978 he founded a community weekly newspaper in Maple Ridge.
+Just ten years later at only 21 years old, Bob founded The NEWS newspaper in Maple Ridge - a community weekly that went on to win a number of awards and still publishes today.

-In 1986 he joined the staff of Trinity Western University as manager of the University Press.
-It was then that he became involved with the Chamber of Commerce.
-In 1990 Bob started a Commercial Printing Company in Langley called University Printers Ltd. He sold his interests in the company soon after the November 1999 election.
+In 1986 he joined the staff of Trinity Western University as manager of the University Press and later that decade, Bob started a commercial printing company in Langley called University Printers Ltd. and he ran the company untill the 1999 civic election when he won his first seat on Township council.

-Bob has been very active in various community groups and organizations in Langley.
-He was president of the Langley Chamber of Commerce for two years and President of Aldergrove Festival Days Society for over six years.
+Before that, Bob was active in various community groups and organizations in Langley.
+He served on the board of directors of the Langley Chamber of Commerce for over 10 years and served as president of the chamber in 1997-98.

 Bob also operates a stage, lighting and sound production company called Mainstage Productions. - He is blessed with a talented ear for music and has, since high school, been interested in sound systems.
 Running them, tuning them, building them.